 Little Movement Atop New Nielsen DMA Ranks

-According to Nielsen’s latest Local Television Household Universe estimates that took effect Sept.
-28 for the 2019-20 television season, there were 155 changes among Nielsen’s 210 Designated Market Areas, with 82 cities moving up and 73 sliding lower.
+According to Nielsen’s latest Local Television Household Universe estimates for the just-started 2018-19 television season that starts Monday, there were 125 changes among Nielsen’s 210 Designated Market Areas, with 68 cities moving up and 57 sliding lower.